smajda/todo_django/README.md

 To show the selected item on the left-side, I planned on Django serving new HTML files.
 That would require a page refresh, and wondered if there was a better way.
 Google searching led me to AJAX requests.
 After some learning, trying and failing, I implemented a basic AJAX request to retrieve the appropriate record from Postgres.
 I then learned to use jQuery to populate the text of DOM elements.
 AJAX requests are also used in updating the completion status of an item.

 As previously mentioned, having a login feature would improve the user experience.
 This was the first time I ever implemented such a feature, and I was grateful for the great Django community.
-The series of youtube videos were super helpful; it taught me enough to implement a login page.
+The series of Youtube videos were super helpful; it taught me enough to implement a login page.
 From there I added a new field to the database for username, so that the right items could be shown to the right users.
 The code was updated to account for the username field and now require user login.
 Once complete, the end result worked as I had hoped.

 **3: I'm A Better Web Dev**